 Brazil's colourful diversity and abundance seem to embody everything that is best in South America.
 Brazil is home to magnificent cities, exquisite waterfalls, lush rainforests, thousands of miles of pristine white sand beaches and the Amazon flows through its heart!
-Whether you want to travel in Brazil, go backpacking, try your hand at capoeira, see Carnival or experience the highlights of the country - we have some incredible experiences and holidays to ignite your wanderlust.
-View our Brazil travel guide today.
+Whether you want to travel in Brazil, go backpacking, try your hand at capoeira, see Carnival or experience the highlights of the country - we have some incredible experiences to ignite your wanderlust.
+Get inspired to visit Brazil today.

-Find activities, experiences, travel packages, budget backpacking ideas, eco & adventure holidays in Brazil.
+Find activities, experiences, travel packages, budget backpacking ideas, eco & adventure travel in Brazil.

 Brazil has a warm climate almost all year round, even in winter - July to September, the temperature is usually around 10-20 degrees.
 During summer - December to January you can expect the temperature to be well in the 30's.
 The North of the country is a lot warmer than the South and the weather can be unpredictable in places like Sao Paulo.
 There is no best time to visit this country, every month offers a different experience